gertjan123/Met4FoF-redundancy/README.md

 Introduction
 ------------

-This repository contains code written for the EMPIR 17IND12 project Met4FoF written by VSL.
+This repository contains code written for the EMPIR 17IND12 project Met4FoF with a focus on task 2.3 which concerns redundant measurements.

 Files included
 --------------